Skip to main content

 You’ll be prompted for your API key, region, and preferred output format.
 Choose Simple mode for most use cases, or Advanced mode for custom routing, transport tuning, and SSL settings.

-ax config init is required before running any other commands.
-Without it, commands will fail with: Error: Profile 'default' not found.
+ax profiles create is required before running any other commands.
+Without it, most commands will fail with: Error: Profile 'default' not found.

 3. Verify your setup